alexanderussell/collectively-made/projects/_posts/2016-01-01-bike-poetry.md

 ---
 title: "Bike Speed Poetry Generator"
-subtitle: "Experimenting with Madness"
+subtitle: "Experimenting with madness"
 layout: post
-category: [projects-featured, projects]
+category: projects
-featured: true
-img: WIP.png
+tag: Physical Computing
 permalink: /projects/bike-speed-poetry-generator
 ---
 <figure class="img-left">
 <img src="/img/projects/OpenBack.JPG" />
 <figcaption>A light switch socket retrofitted to house the Arduino.</figcaption>
 </figure>

+# The Original Project

 I set out to create some kind of system that allowed me to measure the speed of my bike, not with numbers or miles per hour, rather with some kind of senuous indicator.
 The first iteration used a small LED that was wired up to some sensors and a microprocessor.
 The original intent was to provide visual feedback to the cyclist, similar to how a car operator can view the spedometer.
 It began to feel unimportant to be able to view speed this way since you have a lot of other human senses giving you an idea of how fast you are moving while on a bike.